 Host Family Agreement Form

-Concordia University Texas agrees to pay \$ This will be paid directly to you by the University made during the first week and the second payme experience. in two payments.
-The f irst payment will be
+Concordia University Texas agrees to pay \$ per student teacher to each host family.
+This will be paid directly to you by the University in two payments.
+The first payment will be made during the first week and the second payment will be made midway through the experience.

-[To ease record-keeping on your part, host-family reimbursement plan basis, meaning that we do no spent.
-According to IRS regulations, payments of sindividual under a non-accountable reimbursement 1099-MISC, using the taxpayer identification information income must be reported on your annual tax return professional or IRS regulations to determine what to this income.] t require a reporting of \$600 or greater made in nt plan are reportable as mation you provide on n as income.
-Please con how the money was one tax year to an s income on Form the form W-9.
-This sult your tax
+[To ease record-keeping on your part, host-family payments are made on a non-accountable reimbursement plan basis, meaning that we do not require a reporting of how the money was spent.
+According to IRS regulations, payments of \$600 or greater made in one tax year to an individual under a non-accountable reimbursement plan are reportable as income on Form 1099-MISC, using the taxpayer identification information you provide on the form W-9.
+This income must be reported on your annual tax return as income.
+Please consult your tax professional or IRS regulations to determine what expenses you may be able to deduct relating to this income.]

-The responsibilities of the host are spelled out on to of Hosts". the sheet entitled "Roles s and Responsibilities
+The responsibilities of the host are spelled out on the sheet entitled "Roles and Responsibilities of Hosts".

-The student teacher will spend fifteen (15) weeks of and departure will be the weeken
+The student teacher will spend fifteen (15) weeks with his/her host.
+Arrival will be the weekend of .

 Student Teacher:

-I have read "Roles and Responsibilities of Hosts" a Should any serious problems arise concerning my the principal and the University immediately.
-O 1 1
+I have read "Roles and Responsibilities of Hosts" and agree to serve in that important capacity.
+Should any serious problems arise concerning my ability to fulfill this commitment, I will notify the principal and the University immediately.

-Signature of Host Date ·····
+Signature of Host Date

 PLEASE PRINT:

 Name:

 Address:

 (City) (State) (Zip)

 Phone Number: () Email:

-Please return all signed paperwork to: Carol Trovall

-Concordia University Texas 11400 Concordia University Drive Austin, TX 78726
+Please return all signed paperwork to: Carol Trovall Concordia University Texas 11400 Concordia University Drive Austin, TX 78726